lacchain/lacchain-dns/README.md

 ![DID Issuance](did_issuance.png?raw=true "DID Issuance Diagram")

-In the previous diagram you it is possible to see the process for the issuance of a DID through a certifying authority, making use of different X.509 certificates validated by a root CA.
+In the previous diagram it is possible to see the process for the issuance of a DID through a certifying authority, making use of different X.509 certificates validated by a root CA.
 The applicant must previously have a valid certificate (usually SSL), and a set of Ethereum keys in order to generate a Certificate Signing Request (CSR).
 Optionally, you can add a Post-Quantum key pair in the certificate request.